infologistix/docker-wsl2/Readme.md

 ## EN

 This installer enables a seamless integration of Docker into a Windows environment.
 The only requirement is an installed WSL distribution.
 For this installation, the Docker Engine for Linux is used and Docker Desktop is completely eliminated from the system.
+A detailed instruction can be found here: https://infologistix.de/en/docker-desktop-becomes-a-paid-subscription-service-discover-our-free-alternative/

 ### Installation